 - (1) District.
 Each district, per section 27-107B, districts, has a set of requirements related to permitted building types, building height, site coverage, lot dimensions, setbacks, uses, and open spaces. - (2) Building types.
-Each building type, as established in this section has a set of requirements.

-- (3) Uses.
+Each building type, as established in this section has a set of requirements. - (3) Uses.
 Uses are permitted by district, per 27-107B27-107B(f), uses.
 Each building type can house a variety of uses depending on the district in which it is located.
-Some building types have additional limitations on permitted uses as located within the building. - (4) Multiple principal structures.Multiple structures are permitted on all lots.
+Some building types have

+- additional limitations on permitted uses as located within the building. - (4) Multiple principal structures.
+Multiple structures are permitted on all lots.
 All structures shall meet the requirements of one of the permitted building types for the district. - (5) Permanent structures.
-All buildings constructed shall be permanent construction, unless otherwise noted. - (6) Other structures.
-Utility structures and towers permitted in the district are exempt from the building type standards.

-(7) Build to the corner.
+All buildings permanent constructed shall construction, unless otherwise noted. - (6) Other structures.
+Utility structures and towers permitted in the district are exempt from the building type standards. - (7) Build to the corner. - a.

-- a.
 The corner of the lot is defined as the intersection of the two build-to zones of each street. - b.
 Buildings shall be built up to the corner along both adjoining streets, occupying the intersection of the two build-to zones of any intersection streets.
 Courtyards shall not be located in this area. - (8) Treatment of build-to zones, setbacks.
-See section 27-621 terms defined for definition of build-to zones and setbacks.
+See section 27-621 terms defined for definition of build-to zones and setbacks. - a.
+Landscape areas.
+All build-to zones and setbacks not containing authorized buildings shall only contain courtyards (as permitted by street type frontage), plazas (as permitted by street type frontage), patios (as permitted by street type frontage), sidewalk path extensions, buffers, and/or landscape yards, unless otherwise specifically noted.